 Born and raised in New Orleans, Armstrong rose to prominence in the 1920s as an “inventive” trumpet and cornet player and was a pioneer in a major movement in jazz which saw musicians of the genre move into solo careers.

-After establishing himself as a major figurehead of jazz throughout the 1920s, Louis Armstrong took his ‘Harlem Hot Band’ global and arrived in Copenhagen, Denmark to play a scheduled of eight shows at the Lyric Park theatre.
+After establishing himself as a major figurehead of jazz throughout the 1920s, Louis Armstrong took his ‘Harlem Hot Band’ global and arrived in Copenhagen, Denmark to play a schedule of eight shows at the Lyric Park theatre.

 By this time Armstrong’s fame was uncompromising and growing even further.
 He had previously appeared in a 1931 film called Ex Flame and made cameos in two short films in the year that followed.
 Upon hearing Armstrong’s arrival to Denmark, Danish filmmakers Ludvig Brandstrup and Holger Madsen managed to snap up the musician to appear in his feature film København, Kalundborg Og -?.